martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### Syntax

-To define a state you need to write inside the NTX file:
+To define a state, you need to write inside the NTX file:

 	===
 	[StateName]
-	Here you describe the situation inside this state.
+	This is where you describe the situation inside this state.

 To define the state's connections you write:

 	===
 	[StateName]
-	Here you describe the situation inside this state.
+	This is where you describe the situation inside this state.
 	---
 	[SomeOtherState]: Click here to go to SomeOtherState